 Benefits: Helps rejuvenate and stimulate the hypothalamus and pituitary gland skull including massages the abdominal organs including the pancreas and help relieve abdominal pain.
 It also aids in digestion.

-All the above mentioned yogasanas are believed to benefit the individuals with pancreatitis by increasing the blood supply, massaging the organs and activating the cells in the abdominal region like liver, pancreas and kidneys.
-In addition to the above mentioned poses some other poses of yoga for pancreas health include Paschimottanasana, dhanurasana, mayurasana, and padmabakasana.
+All the above-mentioned yoga asanas are believed to benefit individuals with pancreatitis by increasing the blood supply, massaging the organs, and activating the cells in the abdominal region like the liver, pancreas, and kidneys.
+In addition to the above-mentioned poses some other poses of yoga for pancreas health include Paschimottanasana, Dhanurasana, Mayurasana, and Padmabakasana.

 1. First study: Yoga: A tool for improving the quality of life in chronic pancreatitis. .

 A total of 60 patients diagnosed with chronic pancreatitis were enrolled, in the study.
 These patients were randomly divided into two groups.
 In one group with 30 patients underwent yoga therapy twice a week for a duration of about 12 weeks, whereas the remaining 30 patients were grouped under the control group.

 Parameters like the quality of life, profile of mood states for assessing mood, and symptoms of stress Inventory for measuring stress were assessed before and after the yoga program.

 The results showed significant improvements in overall quality of life, mood changes, and symptoms of stress, alcohol dependence, and appetite after the 12 week period in the yoga group while there was no difference in the control group.